Skip to content

 Description

-oe init creates a new directory named <name> in the current working directory.
-Inside it writes three files:
+oe init creates a new directory named <name> in the current working directory from a starter template (default tool-only).
+It writes:

-The generated experience passes oe validate immediately and can be executed with oe run <name> without any API key, because the scaffold uses only a tool node (no agent or LLM calls).
+The tool-only scaffold passes oe validate immediately and can be executed with oe run <name> without any API key, because it uses only a tool node.
+Templates that include agent/skill nodes need an LLM key to run.

 If the target directory already exists, init exits with code 1 and logs an error — it never overwrites an existing directory.